afknot/ard/README.md

 # ard
-Wordpress theme for alexrobinson.design, build on _s and Bootstrap.
+Wordpress theme for alexrobinson.design, built on _s and Bootstrap.